 - Register for the service on Realm.
 (Find the service you'd like to attend on the calendar, click it for more details, and click the Register to Attend button.)

-- Arrive early, so there is plenty of time for you to be greeted and checked in by a doorwarden before we close the doors.
+- Arrive early, so there is plenty of time to be checked in and seated before we close the doors.

-- Follow the protocols we've set up to ensure social distancing and allow as many people to attend as possible.
+- Follow the protocols we've set up to allow as many people to attend as possible within health guidelines.